Often known as Carlsbad, Karlovy Vary has attracted famous people throughout history. This includes names like Mozart

-We love discovering that we are visiting famous shooting locations for some of our favorite movies.
-Two popular US Blockbuster movies filmed here, include Casino Royale featuring Daniel Craig as James Bond and The Last Holiday with Queen Latifah.
-While we haven’t seen The Last Holiday, we may be inspired to do so just because we find it fun to watch the films in places we have been.
+Two popular US Blockbuster movies filmed here, which include Casino Royale featuring Daniel Craig as James Bond and The Last Holiday with Queen Latifah.

 We ended up splurging for a date night and enjoying a dinner in the same restaurant and almost the same table location as James Bond in the Grand Pupp Hotel.
 This is a fun experience if you’re a Bond fan!

 We were reminded a bit of the storybook and enchanting village of Cesky Krumlov in South Bohemia as the Ohre River wraps around the city in a similar way.
-We were a bit bummed it was raining and we couldn’t pop up our drone for a lovely aerial shot.

 There are interesting artifacts inside and the torture chamber section will give you the chills.
 As you’re walking around the castle perimeter you can visit the Black Tower for free and take a peek at the goats that live along the outside of the castle walls.